jakenguyen0118/mongoose-lab/README.md

 You'll begin by creating an app that performs CRUD functionality on a database using Mongoose queries.
 You should not be using Express yet.

-1. Create schemas and corresponding models for a restaurant and for menu items.
+1. Create a `models/` directory, and create the schemas and corresponding models for a _restaurant_ and for _menu items_.

 2. In `db/seed.js`, write the logic to use the data in `db/seedData.json` to seed the database.